leehyon/koh-garden/content/setup/git-faq.md

           D---E (HEAD feature)                  D'---E' (HEAD feature)
 ```

+> [!danger]
+> Rebase changes commit hashes, D' and E' are new commits with different hashes from D and E.

 ## Remove changes

 - `git reset --hard` removes staged and working directory changes.